 - Vandal Savage acts as this sometimes for the DCU, since his complete unkillability allows him to survive pretty much any changes that would kill off everyone else.

-- The Statue of Liberty in the Planet of the Apes movie that features so prominently in the Earth All Along.
+- The Statue of Liberty in the Planet of the Apes (1968) movie that features so prominently in its famous Earth All Along ending.

 - The Clock Tower in Back to the Future in a major example of this trope, as it appears under construction in 1885, working just fine in 1955, broken and run-down in 1985, transformed into a casino-hotel in the alternate 1985, and as a piece of high-tech modern art in 2015.